 Another option is a technology-based bookkeeping firm, like Bench.
 For a flat monthly fee, Bench uses its proprietary cloud-based software to connect you to its team of bookkeepers.
 If your finances are straightforward, this can be a cost-effective choice, since automation cuts much of the manual work.

-In your search for bookkeeping help, don’t confuse bookkeepers with accountants.
+In your search for bookkeeping help, don’t confuse bookkeepers with accountants or CPAs.

 Bookkeepers often specialize in certain industries.
 Make sure that your bookkeeper understands your industry and specific business needs.
 Bookkeeping for a construction or manufacturing company is very different from handling a service-based company.